intro

 What Is mysqldump?

-is a command-line client for creating logical backups in MySQL.
+mysqldump is a command-line client for creating logical backups in MySQL.
 In particular, it procures a set of SQL statements that are executed to reproduce the original object definitions and table data in the dumped databases.
 The tool can also generate output in CSV, other delimited text, or XML format.

-For an equivalent tool, but in PostgreSQL, read our complete guide on pg_dump
+For an equivalent tool, but in PostgreSQL, read our complete guide on pg_dump.

 How To Use the mysqldump Command

-command to dump a single database or tables from it is:
+The basic syntax of the mysqldump command to dump a single database or tables from it is:

 1